aalvarado/SonaTask/README.md

 [![Code Climate](https://codeclimate.com/github/aalvarado/SonaTask/badges/gpa.svg)](https://codeclimate.com/github/aalvarado/SonaTask)
 [![Test Coverage](https://codeclimate.com/github/aalvarado/SonaTask/badges/coverage.svg)](https://codeclimate.com/github/aalvarado/SonaTask)

-User and Tasks Rails API using PostgreSQL Database with Full Text Search support through the `pg_trgm` module which Textacular uses to search through Task body column.
+User, Tasks and Attachments Rails API using PostgreSQL Database with Full Text Search support through the `pg_trgm` module which Textacular uses to search through Task body column.

 The `tasks_controller` class lists how a user may interact with their associated tasks.

 Please review the `specs` folder for more insight into the details on how this works as well as the example using Faraday at the bottom of the page.

 ## Prerequisites